STDcheck.com

 HIV stands for Human Immunodeficiency Syndrome, and we hope this resource will be a source of information about all aspects of the syndrome for educational purposes.

-What is Human Immunodeficiency Syndrome (HIV)?
+What is Human Immunodeficiency Syndrome?

 HIV (human immunodeficiency virus) is the virus that causes AIDS.
 It attacks the cells of your immune system, making you more vulnerable to get sick or even die from illnesses your body would normally be able to fight off.
 HIV is spread through sex, so condoms help protect you.